 ‘Buy less, choose well’ Vivienne Westwood

 It was an extremely therapeutic process and I’ve now reached a point where I no longer want for things.
 I’m not sure if this is the new me but for now, I’m enjoying feeling content with what I have.
-For me minimalism isn’t about not buying things – life would be dull without the odd treat – it’s more about enjoying a clutter-free life and the extra time it brings.
+For me minimalism isn’t about not buying things – life would be dull without the odd treat – it’s more about enjoying a clutter-free life and the extra time that it brings.
 I particularly like the quote ‘if you are going to have fewer things they have to be great things’.
 Now, who can argue with that?

-I hope you have a gorgeous day!
+Thank you for stopping by, I hope you have a gorgeous day!